jcmcardama/disposable-event-camera/README.md

 3. Generate a QR code pointing at your deployed `*.vercel.app` URL (or a custom domain) and print it for your event.
 4. Log into `/admin` and configure your event's start/end time and shot limit before doors open.

-**A note on hosting costs:** both Vercel's Hobby plan and Supabase's free tier are intended for personal, non-commercial projects — which comfortably covers a one-day personal event at the scale this was built and tested for (~50 devices × 5 shots).
-If you're reusing this for something commercial or at significantly larger scale, review both platforms' current terms and pricing first.

 ## ⚠️ Limitations

 - **Single event at a time** — `event_settings` is a singleton table by design; this isn't built for running multiple concurrent events on one deployment.
 - **No guest accounts, by design** — a device is identified only by a UUID stored in its browser's IndexedDB.
 Clearing site data / using a private/incognito window resets that identity, which means someone can technically get more than their allotted shots by doing so repeatedly.
 Acceptable for a casual personal event; not intended as an abuse-proof system.
+Note: if a device's server record is ever removed (an admin's "Reset device," or manual database cleanup), the app will automatically re-register that same device on its next upload attempt — this is a deliberate low-friction choice for a personal event, but it means a "Reset device" isn't a hard, permanent block on that device continuing to use its cached name.
 - **Private Browsing mode is not supported** — the app's reliability model depends on persistent local storage (IndexedDB), which browsers — Safari in particular — severely restrict or disable in private/incognito windows.
 Guests should use normal browsing mode.
-- **iOS Safari cannot disable pinch-to-zoom** — this is a deliberate accessibility decision by Apple (since iOS 10), not a limitation of this app; it applies to any website, not just this one.
+- **iOS Safari cannot disable page-level pinch-to-zoom** — a deliberate accessibility decision by Apple (since iOS 10), not a limitation of this app; it applies to any website.
+The camera preview area itself blocks pinch gestures locally (`touch-action: none`) to avoid confusing guests, but the page as a whole can still be zoomed on iOS.
 - **Admin date/time inputs render inconsistently on iOS Safari** — a known, long-standing Safari rendering quirk with `datetime-local` inputs.
 Functionally the settings still save correctly; it's a cosmetic issue on the admin dashboard only, and the admin dashboard is not guest-facing.
 - **Storage cleanup is manual** — resetting a device or the whole event clears database records but intentionally does **not** delete the corresponding files from Supabase Storage, to avoid an irreversible action being bundled into a routine reset.
 Clear the Storage bucket manually via the Supabase dashboard if needed.